The Role of Context in Ethical Decision-Making for the Industrial Hygienist

 Member $195 | Nonmember $225 | Student $25

-By exploring context, attendees will better understand the drivers influencing ethical decision-making and the theoretical frameworks supporting the use of such drivers.
+By exploring the context, attendees will better understand the drivers influencing ethical decision-making and the theoretical frameworks supporting the use of such drivers.

 The webinar will also outline the four major ethical theories that can be used to argue for or against the role of context in ethical decision-making and discuss some of the common ethical dilemmas faced by industrial hygienists.